padas-lab-de/krony-PT/README.md

 ### **TODO:** <a name="todo">

-* Fix training:
+* Fix training / debugging:
 	* Add bias.
+DONE
 	* Decompose new weights.
+DONE
 	* Load them and check correctness of checkpoints.
+DONE
-	* Add 2 methods to KronyPT load_from_gpt and save_to_gpt
+	* Add 2 methods to KronyPT load_from_gpt and save_to_gpt  TODO